RINEARN/exevalator/README.md

 	result: 4.6

-For more details, see [README for using in C#](./csharp/README.md).
+For more details, the see [README for using in C#](./csharp/README.md).

 <a id="how-to-use-cpp"></a>
 ### How to Use in C++

-In "cpp" folder, the C++ implementation version of Exevalator and various example code, and [README for using in C++](./cpp/README.md) are locating.
-Most simple example code is "example1.cpp", which computes the value of a simple expression "1.2 + 3.4" as follows:
+In the "cpp" folder, the C++ implementation of Exevalator and various example codes, along with a [README for using in C++](./cpp/README.md), are provided.
+The simplest example code is "example1.cpp", which computes the value of the expression "1.2 + 3.4" as follows:

 	(in cpp/example1.cpp)